 On the ENCODE Portal, statuses are used to indicate the processing phase of a specific object.
-In general only objects that have been assigned a status of 'released', 'revoked', or 'archived' can be viewed by the general public.
-Objects that have been assigned a status of 'deleted' or 'replaced' can not be viewed by the general public and can only be viewed by admins.
+In general, only objects that have been assigned a status of 'released', 'revoked', or 'archived' can be viewed by the general public.
+Objects that have been assigned a status of 'deleted' or 'replaced' can only be viewed by admins and not the general public.
+In general, objects with other statuses are accessible to data submitters, but cannot be viewed by the general public.

-- started - This assay has been started.
-There is at least one replicate with submitted FASTQs.
+- in progress - This assay has been started.

 - submitted - This assay has all of its associated fastq’s submitted to the DCC.

 - released - This assay is released to the public.
 In order to transition to "released" from "ready for review" there should be no red audits, the submitting lab and the data wrangler should be satisfied with the metadata and all orange audits should be explained.

 - archived - This assay was not revoked for being faulty, however, in most cases there is more current data available using more current methods.
 These experiments should have superseded_by value for the experiment that replaces them.
 Ideally, the reason for archiving will be found in the submitter_comments.

 - revoked - This assay was deemed erroroneous or significantly below standards after it had been released.
 A revoked experiment should have its associated files and libraries revoked as well.
 Ideally, the reason for revoking will be found in the submitter_comments.

 - replaced - This assay has been merged with another experiment and the experiments should now share accessions.
 This is usually the case when multiple objects were created for the same experiment.
 This state is special because the accession of a "replaced" object is available for reuse and should be given to the new merged experiment as an alternate_accession.